 Previously Global VP Sustainable Development for AB InBev, he also spent 10 years with SABMiller plc.
 He is a World Economic Forum Young Global Leader, was lead author of the Macmillan book Big Business Big Responsibilities (2010) and is an independent member of WWF UK’s Programme Committee.
 He holds an MBA from Warwick Business School.

 Sachin is a seasoned executive in sustainable development and natural capital.
-He served as VP in Shell’s Government Relations, responsible for interfacing with global organisations e.g. World Bank, IFC, OECD, G20, UN and IMF – to ensure effective coordination of Shell’s policy in energy and climate.
+He served as VP in Shell’s Government Relations, responsible for interfacing with global organisations e.g. World Bank, IFC, OECD, G20 and UN – to ensure effective coordination of Shell’s policy in energy and climate.

-Earlier he worked for an environmental consultancy covering EMEA, LATAM, and SE Asia.
+Earlier he worked for environmental consultancy ERM covering EMEA, LATAM, and SE Asia.
 He holds an MSc in Environmental Technology from Imperial College.